 - Year-to-Date Payroll Summary Report.

-- If applicable, any payroll accruals, i.e. overtime or amounts to be paid for unsettled contracts.
+- If applicable, any payroll accruals, i.e., overtime or amounts to be paid for unsettled contracts.

 - All quarters of Federal 941 filings.

-- Copies of the contracts for key personnel, i.e. superintendent and school business officials, and bargaining units.
+- Copies of the contracts for key personnel, i.e., superintendent and school business officials, and bargaining units.

 - Employee Attendance Reports.

-- Service Audit from payroll company.
+- Service Audit from the payroll company.

 Student Activities Items